Expunge and Seal

-Florida Electronic Fingerprinting Services is a Veteran Owned agency.
+Florida Electronic Fingerprinting Services is a Veteran Founded agency.
 We assist Floridians with FDLE Expungement and Sealing process to remove your Florida Arrest Records.

 Need help navigating the process?
 You can rely on us.

 It is standard practice that on any application for employment there will be a question that reads something like 'have you ever been convicted of a crime?'
 For someone with a criminal record, answering this question either means telling the truth and risking not getting the job or lying, something that may get them into lots more legal trouble further down the line.
 If you expunge your record however you will be able to answer that question truthfully and any potential employer will not be able to uncover records to the contrary.